 Important Notices for this Waterbody

-Updated March 11, 2020 — A flood occurred at Lake Shenandoah and during this event the emergency spillway (north side of dam) on the dam was damaged and is going to require extensive repair.
-The Department of Game and Inland Fisheries (DGIF) engineering staff inspected the damage and due to the severity we are required by the Department of Conservation and Recreation (DCR) Dam Safety to lower the lake approximately 5 feet from full pool and remain at that level until the emergency spillway is repaired.
-We have recently lowered the lake to stay in compliance with DCR and our engineering staff and to reduce the threat of the dam failing during a high water event.
+A flood occurred at Lake Shenandoah.
+During this event the emergency spillway (north side of dam) was damaged, requiring extensive repair.
+The Department of Wildlife Resources (DWR) engineering staff inspected the damage and, due to the severity, were required by the Department of Conservation and Recreation (DCR) Dam Safety Division to lower the lake approximately 5 feet from full pool to reduce the threat of the dam failing during a high water event.
 In addition, DCR Dam Safety recently updated hazard assessment criteria for all dams in Virginia.
 In order to bring the Lake Shenandoah Dam into compliance with dam safety requirements, it was determined that the dam would need to be completely reconstructed.

-Lake Shenandoah is a 36 acre impoundment owned by the Department of Game and Inland Fisheries.
-The lake is located in Rockingham County near the City of Harrisonburg.
-Urban development surrounds much of the lake.
+Lake Shenandoah is a 36 acre impoundment owned by the Department of Wildlife Resources.
+The lake is located in Rockingham County near the City of Harrisonburg, providing a unique outdoor experience within an urban setting.
 Much of the lake is shallow (less than 3 feet) and the maximum depth near the dam is 25 feet.
-Excessive nutrients entering the lake keep the water green with algal blooms through most of the year.
 Anglers have the opportunity to catch largemouth bass, bluegill, crappie, common carp, channel catfish and musky from Lake Shenandoah.

 Maps & Directions